PacktPublishing/Node-Cookbook-3rd-Ed/05-Wielding-Web-Protocols/content.md

 attribute from POST to PUT, but alas, no, there is no specification for this.

-However thanks to XMLHttpRequest Level 2 (xhr2), we can now transfer binary data via JavaScript in modern browsers (see http://caniuse.com/xhr2 (IE9 and Operara mini are lacking support)).
+However thanks to XMLHttpRequest Level 2 (xhr2), we can now transfer binary data via JavaScript in modern browsers (see http://caniuse.com/xhr2 (IE9 and Opera mini are lacking support)).

 We can grab a file pointer using a `change` event listener on the input file element, and then we open a PUT request and send the file upon form submission.